 The function of the Registry of Languages (ROL) is to document standardized codes for languages spoken in the world today.
-Rather than devising its own system of codes, HIS makes use of the three-letter codes for identifying languages defined and published as the ISO 639-3 International Standard.
-Descriptions of these languages are found in the Ethnologue (now in its 24th edition).
+Rather than devising its own system of codes, HIS makes use of the three-letter codes for identifying languages defined by the ISO 639:2007 International Standard and published by Ethnologue (now in its 26th edition).

-Registration Authority for ISO 639-3 is SIL International.
-Contact: ISO 639-3 Registrar.
+The Registration Authority for ISO 639-3 is SIL International.
+Contact the ISO 639-3 Registrar with questions or to request a change at iso639-3@sil.org.

-Each three-letter code uniquely identifies one of the more than 6,800 living languages documented in the Ethnologue.
-Any database application that makes use of these language codes is just one click away from access to the full language descriptions that are available on the Ethnologue web site.
+Each three-letter code uniquely identifies one of the more than 7,000 living languages documented in the Ethnologue.
+Any database application that makes use of these language codes is just one click away from access to the full language descriptions that are available at Ethnologue.com.
 That is, for any language identifier xxx that may be stored in a database, an application may present a link to the following URL in order to give the user access to the Ethnologue’s description of that language:

 http://www.ethnologue.com/language/xxx